maartenzam/interactive-publication/src/pages/why-you-should-use-the-grammar-of-graphics.md

 <img src='Introduction%20and%20the%20origins%20of%20the%20Grammar%20of%20Gra%20750f4e73349846d4910a836da171d66d/datawrapper-chart-templates.png' alt='' class='max-600' />
 </p>

-Chart templates in Datawrapper.
+Chart templates available in Datawrapper.
 Source: Maarten Lambrechts, CC BY SA 4.0

 <p class='center'>
 <img src='Introduction%20and%20the%20origins%20of%20the%20Grammar%20of%20Gra%20750f4e73349846d4910a836da171d66d/numbers-chart-templates.png' alt='' class='max-400' />